 A needle biopsy (or fine needle aspiration) is a procedure whereby a thin needle (similar to one the is used for drawing blood), is guided into a lesion and cells are obtained and then placed immediately onto a glass slide for evaluation under the microscope.
 Unlike a biopsy where "chunks" of tissue are obtained, a fna often obtains only several drops of fluid that ...Read more

+Needle Biopsy.: Large bor needle is inserted into the object of interest then removed with a piece of tissue remaining inside the needle.
 A needle biopsy is cheaper, faster, generally safer and sometimes the only alternative to major surgery.
 In medicine we always try to do the least invasive and dangerous test first. ...Read moreSee 1 more doctor answer

 Very Accurate: An article from baylor in 2000 looked at more than 6000 patients who underwent thyroid fna biopsy.
 Sensitivity and specificity values of thyroid fna were 93% and 96%.
 The current nci classification: 1) nondiagnostic fna samples, 2) benign lesions, 3) malignant lesions, 4 atypia/follicular lesion of undetermined significance, 5) suspicious for a follicular lesion.
 Most common result benign. ...Read more

 Computerized locati: The suspicious density, seen in x-ray but can not be felt , this area is located in two or more planes, marked, computer guided needle enters, at the marked site and takes biopsy, radio opaque, marker is placed for future reference, that biopsy was taken from correct location , then simple small dressing will be applied. ...Read more

 Had a core needle bx of enlarged cervical lymph node.Nurse said path report said "no gross abnormalities", but dr wants to remove node anyway.
 Why?